-12.24.
-Preventing Radicalisation
+11.19 Preventing Radicalisation

-12.24.a.
 'Channel' and 'Prevent'

-Terrorism is defined in KCSIE 2020 as "an action that endangers or causes violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+Terrorism is defined in KCSIE 2021 as "an action that endangers or causes violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause".

 As part of the Counter Terrorism and Security Act 2015, schools have a duty to 'prevent people being drawn into terrorism'.
 This has become known as the 'Prevent Duty'.
 Channel, a key element of the Home Office's "Prevent" strategy, is a multi-agency approach to protect people at risk from radicalisation.
-As a school we will work with the local authority, local law enforcement, and religious and community leaders, to identify children vulnerable to radicalisation, and to stamp out extremism if it arises.
+As a school we will work with the local authority, local law enforcement, and religious and community leaders, to identify children vulnerable to radicalisation, and to eradicate extremism if it arises.
 This includes identifying students:

-- Displaying feelings of grievance and injustice - Feeling under threat - Searching for identity, meaning and belonging - Who have a desire for status amongst their peers - Showing empathy for extremist causes - Glorifying violence, especially from other faiths or cultures - Who have a desire for excitement and adventure - Displaying a need to dominate and control others - Who have a susceptibility to indoctrination - Displaying a radical desire for political or moral change - Who are susceptible to opportunistic involvement - Who have family or friends involved in extremism - Susceptible to being influenced or controlled by a group - With relevant mental health issues - Displaying secretive behaviour - Advocating messages similar to illegal organisations or other extremist groups
+- Displaying feelings of grievance and injustice - Feeling under threat - Searching for identity, meaning and belonging - Who have a desire for status amongst their peers - Showing empathy for extremist causes - Glorifying violence, especially from other faiths or cultures - Who have a desire for excitement and adventure - Displaying a need to dominate and control others - Who have a susceptibility to indoctrination - Displaying a radical desire for political or moral change - Who are susceptible to opportunistic involvement - Who have family or friends involved in extremism - Susceptible to being influenced or controlled by a group - With mental health issues - Displaying secretive behaviour - Advocating messages similar to illegal organisations or other extremist groups.

 We will always take allegations and concerns of radicalisation and/or terrorism seriously.
-We will help students channel their desire for excitement and adventure into suitable and healthy activities.
-Radicalisation and extremism can be wider than religious beliefs and linked affiliations and can include radicalisation around far right groups and also by criminal groups connected with gang activity.
+Radicalisation and extremism can be wider than religious beliefs and linked affiliations and can include radicalisation in relation to far right groups and also by criminal groups connected with gang activity.

 We will work with local religious and cultural organisations to instil a strong sense of identity in our students, as well as a clear place and purpose within the school.
-We will celebrate a range of different religious and cultural festivals across the year, giving every child the opportunity to take part.

 We use the curriculum to ensure that children and young people understand how people with extreme views share these with others, especially using the internet.